ibm-cloud-docs/FileStorage/faqs.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Table comparison" caption-side="top"}
 {: summary="Table 1 shows the maximum number of inodes that are allowed based on the volume size.
 Volume sizes are in the left column.
-The number of inodes (files and directories) are on the right."}
+The numbers of inodes (files and directories) are on the right."}

 ## Measuring IOPS
 {: faq}